Women's rights movement in Iran: Twenty-first century activism

 For the first time since the revolution, several women succeeded in 1997 in getting into a stadium to watch a soccer match.
 Female legal consultants have been introduced in special family courts.

 One Million Signatures for the Repeal of Discriminatory Laws notable campaign was launched in 2006 to collect one million signatures in support of changing discriminatory laws against women in Iran and reforming of family laws, to ask Parliament for the revision and reform of current laws which discriminate against women.
 Another campaign was 'Stop Stoning Forever'.

-By all accounts, the degree of mobilization and consciousness among women in Iran is remarkable.
-The women's rights movement is vibrant and well-organized.
-The movement has also been credited with very smart use of information and communication technologies.

 However, the active participation of many women in the revolution helped awaken many women about their political potential, and many middle-class women acted increasingly to support women's rights.
 Increasing vocal opposition to policies which sanctioned polygamy, temporary marriage, free divorce for men, and child custody to fathers also took hold.
 A growing trend of women began to interpret Islam in more gender-egalitarian ways with the entry of more women in the public sphere and limitation of discourse to Islamic parameters.
 Growing activism and publicity brought some legal remedies to the women's struggle for example limits on a husband's right to prevent his wife from taking a job, and a new marriage contract which gave women the right to divorce.
 Judges became more sympathetic to women's issues because of the hardship, and when some reforms did not make it through the legislative process, the government tried to ameliorate some of the injustices and gave instructions to the courts on how to do so.

 As more Iranian girls were being educated in the 1980s, and the government opened higher religious education to women, some mastered technical forms of Islamic argumentation which helped in the fight for the liberalization of women's rights.
 Furthermore, many women became successful entrepreneurs, and worked in other highly visible professions including parliament.
 As stated in an interview in 1996, prominent secular lawyer Mehrangiz Kar stated “The revolution gave women confidence in themselves.
 With all the sacrifices they made, Iranian women know how much their current and future rulers owe to them.
 This demand is no longer that of a group of women; it is a nationwide one.
 The Islamic government cannot escape it without risking a brutal separation of the state and religion.”

 Death of Mahsa Amini

-The death of Mahsa Amini took place at the hands of the Iranian Morality Police.
-Amini was not wearing her headscarf according to the law, and was arrested.
-She was beaten severely by the police and died in the hospital on September 16, 2022.
-Her death started a series of protests in Iran.
-During the protests, the police were seen attacking protesters.
+The death of Mahsa Amini took place at the hands of the Iranian Guidance Patrol.
+Amini was arrested for violating the country's hijab law.
+She was beaten severely by the police, while in custody and died in the hospital on September 16, 2022.
+Her death started a series of protests in Iran, which resulted in the hundreds of deaths and thousands of arrests.